-- Carrier limitations in A2P 10DLC pilot stage
+- Carrier limitations

-- Throughput limitations in A2P 10DLC pilot stage
+- Throughput limitations

 - Limitations with sharing A2P Brand registration across multiple Twilio Account SIDs

-- Limitations specific to ISV-type customers using the ISV registration API
+- Limitations specific to ISV-type customers

 - Other considerations

-Carrier limitations in A2P 10DLC pilot stage
+Registration limitations in A2P 10DLC

-Throughput limitations in A2P 10DLC pilot stage
+MMS limitations in A2P 10DLC

 Limitations with sharing A2P Brand registration across multiple Twilio Account SIDs

-Limitations specific to ISV-type customers using the ISV registration API
+Limitations specific to ISV-type customers

 Short code numbers or Toll-Free numbers in your Messaging Service will not be affected by A2P 10DLC registration.